LucaCappelletti94/linux-setup/INSTALLATION.md

 The suggested method for creating a bootable USB stick is to use the [`Balena Etcher`](https://etcher.balena.io/).
 It is rather straightforward to use.
 Just select the downloaded ISO image, the USB stick, and click `Flash!`.

 This step took about 10 minutes on my machine.
+Gently take out the USB stick after the process is complete - here somehow I managed to split one of my USB sticks in half, so try not to do that.

 ## Booting from the USB stick